-IFRS 7, Financial Instruments Disclosures, establishes a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
-The fair value hierarchy has the following levels:
+Financial instruments recorded at fair value are classified using a fair value hierarchy that reflects the significance of inputs used in making the measurements.
+Cash and cash equivalents are Level 1.
+The hierarchy is summarized as follows:

-Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities;

-Level 2 - inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and
+Level 1 guoted prices (unadjusted) in active markets for identical assets and liabilities Level 2 inputs that are observable for the asset or liability, either directly (prices) or indirectly (derived from prices) from observable market data

-Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 3 inputs for assets and liabilities not based upon observable market data

-For the six months ended July 31, 2018 Management's Discussion and Analysis
+For the nine months ended October 31, 2018 Management's Discussion and Analysis